Historic District Map

-The Ohio City Historic District was created in order to recognize and preserve the architectural heritage in Ohio City.
+The Ohio City Historic District was created in order to recognize and preserve the neighborhood's architectural heritage.
 Historic Districts are areas of exceptional architectural strength where historic buildings and their surroundings are protected by a design review process.
 When properties have been designated by the City of Cleveland as part of a historic district, exterior changes must be reviewed and approved by the Cleveland Landmarks Commission in order to ensure the historic integrity of that property and the district as a whole are maintained.

-Meetings of the Ohio City Design Review Committee take place at the offices of LAND Studio (1939 West 25th Street, Suite 200) on the first and third Thursday of the month at 11:45am year round.
+Meetings of the Ohio City Design Review Committee take place at the offices of Ohio City, Incorporated (3308 Lorain Avenue) on the first and third Thursday of the month at 11:30 a.m. year-round.
 During the months of November and December, only one meeting is held on the first Thursday of the month due to holiday scheduling.

-For additional information or to be placed on the agenda for a Design Review meeting, please contact Ben Trimble, Senior Director of Real Estate & Planning – firstname.lastname@example.org
+For additional information or to be placed on the agenda for a Design Review meeting, please contact Donna Grigonis-Bailey at DGrigonis@ohiocity.org

 Upcoming Design Review Meetings:

 *Please Note, to ensure the safety of our volunteer committee members and staff and to prevent the spread of Coronavirus: